Johanna Schubert

 Positions at University and Academy

-June 2019 – Dec.
-2022 Research Assistant (Michael Marx, project Corpus Coranicum at BBAW)
+Research Assistant (Dr. Michael Marx, Corpus Coranicum at BBAW)

-Nov.
-2017 – Febr.
-2018 Contracts for the application of project Corpus Coranicum Christianum (supervisor Dr. Manolis Ulbricht, FU Berlin)
+Contracts for the application of the project Corpus Coranicum Christianum (supervisor Dr. Manolis Ulbricht, FU Berlin)

-April 2017 – April 2020 Student Assistant (Prof. Melanie Möller, Chair of Latin Philology at FU Berlin)
+Student Assistant (Prof. Melanie Möller, Chair of Latin Philology, FU Berlin)

 Publications